Abandoned Vehicle Lien Sale Process

 9. I’m not an auctioneer!
 What do I do on the day of sale?

 A lien sale is a public sale and anyone with an interest, including the general public or those claiming an interest in the vehicle, are welcome to attend and bid on the vehicle.
 Bidding generally starts at what is owed and sealed bids are not allowed.
 You have the right to reject any and all bids if the amount bid be unreasonably low, and shall have the right to continue the sale from time to time if no bidders are present.
 In most cases, you will already have the vehicle sold.
 Once the vehicle is sold, contact us with the Buyer’s name and address, we will be able to print the Bill of Sale for you to give to your buyer.
-Your buyer will take the Bill of Sale to their local tag issuing office to transfer ownership and purchase a tag.
+Designated Agents will need to create their own Abandoned Bill of Sale utilizing the Alabama Unclaimed / Abandoned Vehicle Portal, we’ll show you how when it’s time to do so.
+Your buyer will take the Bill of Sale and Title Application or Surety Bond to their local tag issuing office to transfer ownership and purchase a tag.

 If you plan to or have a buyer in another State, It is recommended, that you title the vehicle in your name first and get an Alabama title.
 Once you received the Alabama title, you can sign it over to your out-of-state buyer with a generic bill of sale.